 I am incredibly thrilled to share that I recently embarked on a new leg of my journey - and founded Climate Policy Radar - a climate data start-up, on a mission to map and analyse the climate policy landscape globally, to support evidence-based policymaking and investment to drive the transition to a low carbon, resilient world.

-Climate Policy Radar will be a proud member of the movement to harness digital technologies and AI for the planet.
-We will collaborate with all those with a shared vision of meeting the Sustainable Development Goals through developing digital public goods which are necessary conditions for an equitable, sustainable and resilient society.
+We will be a proud member of the movement to harness digital technologies and AI for the planet.
+CPR will collaborate with all those with a shared vision of meeting the Sustainable Development Goals through developing digital public goods which are necessary conditions for an equitable, sustainable and resilient society.
 If that’s you, please get in touch to see what we can do together.